Bank of England in shake-up after rate manipulation criticism

 One Bank of England member of staff has been suspended over compliance concerns.

-Mr Carney told the committee the decision to suspend the person was taken by governors, and that "we hold staff to very high standards".'As bad as Libor'
+Mr Carney told the committee the decision to suspend the person was taken by governors, and that "we hold staff to very high standards".

 The chairman of the Treasury Committee, Andrew Tyrie, said he remained to be convinced that the Bank was on top of the forex issue.